wmorgan/dcos-docs/1.7/usage/tutorials/inline-app-update.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-The [DCOS CLI][1] Marathon plugin allows you to easily view and update the configuration of existing applications.
+The [DC/OS CLI][1] Marathon plugin allows you to easily view and update the configuration of existing applications.

 # Update an Environment Variable